dwrolvink/Linux/kvm.md

 ![route](https://github.com/dwrolvink/Linux/blob/master/images/route.png)

 If your server and client are on the same subnet, you can add a static route to your client to tell it to point to the server as gateway for 192.168.100.0/24 (or whatever your routed kvm network subnet is).

-If your client doubles as server than your client already knows where to go for that subnet, as it hosts it itself (through dnsmasq btw).
+If your client doubles as server then your client already knows where to go for that subnet, as it hosts it itself (through dnsmasq btw).

 #### Enable NIC in CentOS
 For some reason, in my installation of CentOS, the eth0 NIC wasn't automatically up.
 We'll have to change that.